- $ 195.00

 About the Course:

-If you have previously completed Safe Working at Heights training we also offer a refresher course.
+If you have previously completed Safe Working at Heights training we also offer a half day refresher course.
 Please click here for more information.

 If you have language or learning difficulties please note that there is a level of reading, writing and numeracy required to complete this course with us, please see the LLN information below for what this means.

-- Duration – 2 hours of pre-reading at home, followed by a half day (4 hours) day at our training venue.
+- Duration – One full day at our training venue.

-- Methods – Mandatory self-paced pre-reading, followed by face-to-face training and assessment.
-You will complete both a written and practical assessment.
+- Methods –Face-to-face training and assessment, you will complete both a written and practical assessment.

 - This unit of competency is nationally recognised, those who complete this course successfully will be issued with a Statement of Attainment for RIIWHS204D Work safely at heights